-Jump started by the uber popularity of ChatGPT, artificial intelligence is entering a new phase.
-It’s changing the way we communicate, create and work on a daily basis.
-The excitement is centered around the generative ability of computers, or generative AI.
-It can be used to create new ideas, content, and 3D models that had never existed before.
+Jump started by the uber popularity of ChatGPT, a large language model (LLM) developed by OpenAI, artificial intelligence is entering a new phase.
+It’s changing the way we communicate, create, and work daily.
+The excitement is centered around the generative ability of computers, or generative AI – a subset of machine learning.
+Generative AI models can be used to create new ideas, content, and 3D models from natural language prompts and training data.

-The opportunities of AI have not been lost on businesses.
-AI adoption more than doubled in the five years leading up to 2022, according to a McKinsey survey.
+As of November 2023, 23% of global CEOs and 32% of global CMOs surveyed by Statista said they’d already adopted AI into their operations with 43% and 39% of CEOs and CMOs, respectively, saying they plan to explore options for adoption in the future.
 The most popular AI use cases included service operations optimization at the top.
-It was followed by the creation of new AI-based products.
-With ChatGPT taking generative AI mainstream, of adoption and development of AI to augment human capabilities will only increase.
+It was followed by the creation of new AI-based products and solutions.
+With ChatGPT taking generative AI mainstream throughout 2023, the development and adoption of new generative AI tools to augment human capabilities will only increase.

 What you need to know to take advantage of generative AI for your business in this rapidly evolving environment?
 Let’s unpack.